-Liz and Brooks Dimaandal found their recipe to success: Learn when to step back
+Liz and Brooks Dimaandal found their recipe to successfully raising an active child: Learn when to step back

 Do both of you have a background in sports?

 We started running in 2010, partly for fitness, partly for fun.
 What started out as curiosity developed into a passion and a love for both the lifestyle and the community.
 From zero running, we did half marathons, then marathons, and then we started venturing into multisport.
 Neither of us were professionals in any sport.
 Brooks played some sports recreationally—basketball, table tennis, and tennis, for example.
 On the extreme end, I used to not be into any physical activities at all.

 What made you as a couple decide to pursue triathlon?

 After a couple of years of running and achieving personal goals, we started to venture into other sports to continually challenge ourselves.
 It’s not just a test of physical strength but also of mental and emotional fortitude.

 Brooks was challenged to learn how to swim; he got himself a coach and then we started doing aquathlons.
 He ventured into triathlon in 2014.
 It was a natural progression, I suppose.
 I thought I’d never do a triathlon because I had never learned to ride a bike and thought myself too old to learn.
 But one day, I came home, and Brooks had bought me a bike as a surprise.
 Eventually, I did learn to ride and started to join triathlon events too.